-Help Us Make a Difference in a Captured Wild Horse's Life
+Help Us Make a Difference in the Life of a Captured Wild Horse or Burro

 For the last 20 years, we have been providing volunteer opportunities to people who want to experience the extraordinary world of the Largo Canyon School.
 For the last 9 years, this has revolved around training mustangs.
 Hundreds of volunteers have passed through and returned to the bigger world having challenged themselves to grow their skills, their muscles, and their circle of friends.
 As of 2012, we separated our volunteer program from our internship program so that we can continue to offer the experience without requiring a commitment to animal training.

 Expectations: We welcome good help, but we also have expectations.
 Volunteers have to commit 4 hours a day to doing whatever needs done.
 Days off are only scheduled when there are blizzards and even then there are horses to be fed.
 You have to take responsibility to fulfilling your time commitment.
 We don't mind volunteers taking off to go explore the area, but we don't provide food and lodging to people who aren't helping.
-We are not a dude ranch.
+We are not a dude ranch and we don't have riding horses.

-As a volunteer, you will also be involved in the non-horse aspects of life at Largo Canyon School.
+As a volunteer, you will also be involved in the non-horse aspects of life at Mustang Camp.
 This may include gardening, gathering firewood, cleaning, construction, etc. The principle focus will still be horses, but you will not be a student enrolled in the certification course.
 If that is what you are looking for, go to the Internships page.
+If you want to get some experience training mustangs but don't want to do the class, volunteer in February and March and be prepared to muck in exchange for supervised training experience.

 Benefits: We will find you a place to sleep.
 We will buy the groceries but not from the health food store.
 You might eat a lot of peanut butter sandwiches with us.
 If you can't accept and appreciate that, don't show up.
 (But the truth is we have pretty good chow with Chef John in the kitchen!)